keithalewis/math/cat.md

 the _codomain_ of $f$ is $\cod f = B$
 The codomain is also called _range_, _target_, or _but_ if you parlez Français.

-We could do away with objects use the domain and codomain of arrows, just as it is possible to use nand to define all other logical operators, but why make things more difficult?
+We could do away with objects and use the domain and codomain of arrows, just as it is possible to use nand to define all other logical operators, but why make things more difficult?